interests

 I Want It That Way: Good Practices for Pop Music Pedagogy

-Presented at Utah State University
+Presented at Utah State University, 2024.

 Tracing Music Theory’s (un)Shifting Frames: A Natural Language Processing Approach

-Co-authored with Thomas Johnson and Evan Williams.
 Presented at the 43rd Annual Meeting of the Society for Music Theory, 2020.

 Diversifying the Theory Curriculum: How to Open Multiple Pathways through the Theory Core

-With Andrew Gades and Crystal Peebles.
-Joint panel presented at The 2nd Pedagogy Into Practice Conference, 2019.
+Presented at The 2nd Pedagogy Into Practice Conference, 2019.

 From Cheesy to Chill: The Shift in Popular Opinions of Digital Synthesis and the 1980s